 Now let’s put it all together.

 Bitcoin miners are validating and confirming new blocks for the Bitcoin network.
 To do this, they’re solving the puzzle known as proof of work.
-The computers are trying to generate a 64-digit hexadecimal hash that is equal to or less than a target hash in SHA-256.
+The computers, or nodes, are trying to generate a 64-digit hexadecimal hash that is equal to or less than a target hash in SHA-256.
 Once this has been done successfully, the new block is verified by a master node and added to the public distributed ledger.
 The miner is then given a block reward.